 When To ClimbWhen to climb basically depends on what you have on your feet.
 Good spring ski touring and snowshoeing can be had into early May most years.
-The main route is mostly snow-free for hiking by July.
+The main route is mostly snow-free for hiking by July, with the exception of the north slop below the scramble section.

 Visit the Wenatchee National Forest Web site for trail conditions.